RagedUnicorn/docker-tomcat/README.md

 > A docker base to build a container for Tomcat based on Ubuntu

 This container is intended to build a base for providing a tomcat instance to host java applications.
+It depends on the baseimage `com.ragedunicorn/java:1.0-stable` from [RagedUnicorn/docker-java](https://github.com/RagedUnicorn/docker-java).
+Make sure to locally build this image or put it in a repository.

 ### Start container